Mexican Market San Antonio

 The famed Mi Tierra Cafe and Bakery is located on the square, and no one should leave San Antonio without trying Mi Tierra’s famed green chile hot sauce.
 Mi Tierra is open around the clock.
 There are dozens of shops on the square and 80 more shops and stores in the adjacent Farmers Market.
 And you’ll find excellent Tex-Mex cuisine in almost every neighborhood in the city.
 LeReve, a tiny 38-seat restaurant downtown near the River Walk, recently earned the accolade of “Best French Restaurant in Texas” from The New York Times for its French-accented cuisine using familiar Texas ingredients.

-This market is located along two city blocks of West Commerce Street, near downtown San Antonio.
+This market is located along with two city blocks of West Commerce Street, near downtown San Antonio.
 The address ranges from 514 West Commerce to 612 West Commerce.

 Shopping is so much fun here.
 You can buy just about anything made in Mexico at this huge indoor market.
 Clothes, games, firewood, handmade leather purses, handmade blankets, meats, produce, and so much more.

 Buy beautiful silver and turquoise jewelry at the Mexican Mercado.
-Handmade earrings, necklaces, bracelets, and rings, belts, buckles, scarves, and pottery, etc., all crafted in Mexico are for sale here.
+Handmade earrings, necklaces, bracelets, rings, belts, buckles, scarves, pottery, etc., all crafted in Mexico are for sale here.
 Buy all of your souvenirs from Mexico right here for all of your friends and family back home.
 How about an authentic traditional Mexican dress or a man’s shirt?
 You can find them here.

 You can find unique handmade toys and try out Mexican candies.
 They are very different than American candies.